ezra-jeo/CCAPDEV-MCO/README.md

 - A review application for various organizations around De La Salle University.

 ## Setup
-- Ensure that Node.js is properly installed in your computer.
+Please make sure that Node.js is properly installed on your computer.

-Step 1.
+### Step 1.
 Install Dependencies
 - The dependencies for the application can be found in the package.json file under the dependencies key.
 - Initialize npm for your directory and download the required modules.